 Each of our communities has their own personality and style to provide students with a comfortable living space for growing and learning while at UC.
-We also offer Gender Inclusive Housing options for students to find a residence hall space that best meets their needs.
+We also offer Gender-Inclusive Housing options for students to find a residence hall space that best meets their needs.

 Located in the heart of Clifton, Calhoun Hall is known for its diverse and engaging atmosphere.
 Its community areas and study floor make it the perfect place to meet neighbors, cultivate friendships, and get involved within the UC community!

 Campus Rec Center is perfect for students that desire productivity and focus in their day to day life.
-It is located on MainStreet connected to the Rec Center and CenterCourt dining hall, making it the perfect environment for motivation.
+It is located on MainStreet connected to the Rec Center and CenterCourt dining center, making it the perfect environment for motivation.

 Daniels Hall most likely matches what comes to mind when you think of a college residence hall.
 Its traditional-style structure establishes a welcoming and very social atmosphere on every floor.
 When walking through its halls, you will see doors open for visitors, smiling faces and lots of decorations!

-Marian Spencer Hall is UC’s newest addition to University Housing and is a wonderful place for students to live.
+Marian Spencer Hall is UC’s latest addition to University Housing and is a wonderful place for students to live.
 Its unique architecture allows for suite-style rooms, so students can be comfortable in the privacy of their own living space.
 It is home to multiple living learning and themed communities.

 Morgens Hall is the "twin" of Scioto Hall.
 Here, many students participate in Living and Learning Communities.
-Its state-of-the-art study halls make learning enjoyable and help to cultivate curious minds.
+Its state-of-the-art study rooms make learning enjoyable and help to cultivate curious minds.
 Morgens Hall has won awards, not just for style but also sustainability and eco-friendly efficiency.